 Keywords are the tokens in the Java programming language that are reserved and have special meaning.
 They have a reserved use and a predefined action in the language.

 This is a guide to Java Keywords.
-Here we discuss the introduction to Java Keywords, Concept in Java Programming Language, List of Keywords in Java.
-You can also go through our other suggested articles to learn more–
+Here we discuss the introduction to Java Keywords, list of important keywords in use currently in Java.
+You can also go through our other suggested articles to learn more –